imorerod/weekend-sql-todo/README.md

 ## Base Mode

-- [ ] Express server setup w/ static files
+- [xxxxx ] Express server setup w/ static files
-- [ ] GET route to send back all books
+- [xxxx ] GET route to send back all books
 - [ ] POST route to add a book
 - [ ] `index.html` page shows all books (Ajax GET)
 - [ ] page allows you to add a new book (Ajax POST)